AdamayB/Linear-Regression-Mathematical-/README.md

 # Linear-Regression-Mathematical

-Implementing linear regression in Python.
-Using pandas and matplotlib.
+Implementing linear regression in Python, using pandas and matplotlib.